-Justin Sandefur, research fellow, finished his PhD in 2008 and spent two years as a research officer at Oxford's Centre for the Study of African Economies.
-His current research focuses on the interface of law and development in sub-Saharan Africa.
-He is involved in randomized controlled trials examining new approaches to conflict resolution in Liberia, efforts to curb police extortion and abuse in Sierra Leone, and an initiative to expand land titling in urban slums in Tanzania.
+Justin Sandefur, research fellow, focuses on the interface of law and development in sub-Saharan Africa.
+His current work includes randomized control trials examining new approaches to conflict resolution in Liberia, efforts to curb police extortion and abuse in Sierra Leone, and an initiative to expand land titling in urban slums in Tanzania.
+After earning his PhD in 2008, Sandefur spent two years as a research officer at Oxford's Centre for the Study of African Economies.

 Bill Savedoff, senior fellow, has more than 20 years of experience working on economic and social development issues.
-His work is focused on finding ways to improve the quality of social services in developing countries, with particular attention to incentives, institutions, and political-economy.
-He has prepared, coordinated, and advised on development projects in Latin America, Africa, and Asia for the Inter-American Development Bank and the World Health Organization.
-He has also published books and articles on labor markets, health, education, water, and housing.
+His work focuses on finding ways to improve the quality of social services in developing countries, with particular attention to incentives, institutions, and political economy.
+He played a key role in development projects on three continents while working for Inter-American Development Bank and the World Health Organization.
+His many publications include Diagnosis Corruption: Fraud in Latin America's Public Hospitals, Governing Mandatory Health Insurance: Lessons from Experience, and Cash on Delivery: A New Approach to Foreign Aid.

-Sarah Jane Staats, director of policy outreach, is responsible for engaging the development policy community-especially senior staff in the U.S. Congress, the administration, and development advocacy NGOs.
-She ensures the Center's research and analysis is readily available to these and other influential audiences and helps shape the Center's products to be timely and relevant to current policy debates.
-Staats previously worked at the U.S. Government Accountability Office; at InterAction, a coalition of 160 U.S.-based development and humanitarian NGOs; and with the ONE Campaign.
+Sarah Jane Staats, director of policy outreach, is responsible for engaging the development policy community, especially senior staff in the U.S. Congress, the U.S. administration, and development advocacy NGOs.
+She ensures that the Center's research and analysis is readily available to these audiences and helps shape the Center's products to be timely and relevant to current policy debates.
+She previously worked at the U.S. Government Accountability Office and at InterAction, a coalition of 160 U.S.-based development and humanitarian NGOs.

-Arvind Subramanian is a senior fellow with a joint appointment at the Peterson Institute for International Economics.
-Before joining CGD and PIIE, he was assistant director in the research department of the IMF.
-He has written on growth, trade, development, institutions, aid, oil, India, Africa, the WTO, and intellectual property.
-Subramanian is published widely in academic and other journals and in leading newspapers and magazines.
+Arvind Subramanian, senior fellow, has a joint appointment at the Peterson Institute for International Economics.
+He was previously assistant director in the research department of the IMF.
+He has written on growth, trade, development, institutions, aid, oil, India, Africa, the World Trade Organization, and intellectual property.
+Subramanian is published widely in academic journals and leading newspapers and magazines.
+His most recent book is Eclipse: Living in the Shadow of China's Economic Dominance.

-Connie Veillette, director of the Rethinking U.S. Foreign Assistance Program, joined the Center in August 2010 after serving as a senior professional staff member for Senator Lugar (R-Ind) on the Senate Foreign Relations Committee.
-Her portfolio included oversight of foreign assistance and USAID, and aid reform issues.
-Previously, she was a specialist in foreign assistance at the Congressional Research Service, where she researched foreign aid issues and advised Congress on policy options.
+Connie Veillette, director of the Rethinking U.S. Foreign Assistance Program, joined the Center in August 2010 after serving as a senior professional staff member for Senator Lugar on the Senate Foreign Relations Committee.
+Her portfolio included aid reform and oversight of foreign assistance and USAID.
+Previously, she was a specialist in foreign assistance at the Congressional Research Service, where she wrote on foreign aid issues and advised Congress on policy options.

-David Wheeler, senior fellow, leads the Center's work on climate change, which includes assessing the stakes for developing countries, integrating climate change into development assistance, and using public information disclosure to reduce emissions.
-He is the architect of two web-based carbon-monitoring databases, one for all power plants in the world and one for tropical forests.
-Before joining CGD, Wheeler served as lead economist in the World Bank's Development Research Group.
+David Wheeler, senior fellow, led the Center's climate change work assessing the stakes for developing countries, integrating climate change into development assistance, and using public information disclosure to reduce emissions.
+He is the architect of two Web-based carbon monitoring databases, one for all power plants in the world and one for tropical forests.
+Before joining CGD, he served as lead economist in the World Bank's Development Research Group.
+Wheeler retired in January 2012 but continues to be active as CGD's first senior fellow emeritus.